Energinet-DataHub/ARCHIVED-geh-charges/README.md

 ## Architecture

 The following architectural sketch is an incomplete work in progress and for now partially in danish.
-This will be changes as the domain settles.
+This will be changed as the domain settles.

 ![design](ARCHITECTURE.png)